arkeonetwork/docs/arkeo/contracts.md

 Contracts represent an on-chain agreement between a client and a provider on the terms by which the client can consume api services offered by the provider.

 ## Creating a contract
-A client can open a contract for their own use or delegate the ability to spend the contract to another user.
+A client, such as a dApp, can open a contract for their own use or delegate the ability to spend the contract to another user.
 Once a client has identified a provider that they wish to utilize, they call `OpenContract` specifying the parameters of the contract they would like to open.

 ```go
 Provider           github_com_arkeonetwork_arkeo_common.PubKey